-Anaerobic digestibility of horse dung to produce biogas has been studied already by the end of the 19th century, and is documented in various approaches in literature [41] [42] [43].
 However, application to full scale has revealed that horse dung requires detailed knowledge, adapted technology and appropriate management, and that the risk of failure is not be neglected.
-Horse dung was found unsuitable for co-digestion in higher ratios in conventional slurry-based plants due to its high tendency to float on top of the liquid phase [44].
+Horse dung was found unsuitable for co-digestion in higher ratios in conventional slurry-based plants due to its high tendency to float on top of the liquid phase [53].
 Stratification and formation of layers of floating material is one typical reason for failure of AD plants run on horse manure.
 It is further relevant to note that the contained bedding material must be digestible, which is the case for materials such as straw and paper, but not the case for e.g. wood chips and sawdust.

-Dry digestion in box type fermenters (with percolation: sprinkling of liquid on top of the stacked solid substrate) has been demonstrated to be a favorable and well suited process for horse manure by Kusch et al. [45], and the process has been further studied by other groups [2] [14].
-For German frameworks, dry digestion of horse dung has been assessed to be economically viable, provided that appropriate technology is chosen and that the plant is well operated [46].
+Dry digestion in box type fermenters (with percolation: sprinkling of liquid on top of the stacked solid substrate) has been demonstrated to be a favourable and well suited process for horse manure by Kusch et al. [54], and the process has been further studied by other groups [3, 15].
+Trials in full-scale showed that the principle of dry digestion with percolation is applicable for horse manure, though problems can occur (mainly inhomogeneous digestion progress in stacked substrate bodies) [56].

-A full-scale plant for mono-digestion of flooded horse dung has been in operation in southern Germany [47], but failed to be successful (it is however worth noticing that the reasons for failure were not related to the material itself).
-In dry digestion with percolation, trials in full-scale showed that the principle is applicable for horse manure, though problems can occur [48].
-Dry digestion in a plug-flow digester (co-digestion of horse manure, turkey dung, energy crops) is successfully operated in Schrozberg (Germany).
+A full-scale plant for mono-digestion of flooded horse dung has been in operation in southern Germany [55], but failed to be successful (it is however worth noticing that the reasons for failure were not related to the material itself, but rather to the general technical equipment and related handling routines).

+Dry digestion in a plug-flow digester (co-digestion of horse manure, turkey dung, energy crops) is successfully operated in

+Schrozberg (Germany).
 2-stage digestion and grinding pretreatment has been implemented at the biogas plant IM Brahm in Essen (Germany) in 2005, digesting cow and horse manure together with kitchen waste.
 The Bavarian AD plant Kolbermoor digests 80% horse manure in a 2-stage process.
-Grass silage (+ enzymes) is added to improve hydrolysis, thus improving digestibility and achieving better plant performance [49].
+Grass silage (+ enzymes) is added to improve hydrolysis, thus improving digestibility and achieving better plant performance [57].
 Other easily digestible co-substrates (e.g. glycerol) could have the same positive effect on hydrolysis.